 for Leadership.
 This year's theme is "Filling the Void: New Strategies

 Colby College's 2001-02 Visiting Writers Series will hold three readings this spring on the Waterville campus.
 Each program will begin at 7 p.m. in the Robins Room of Roberts Building and is open to the public free of charge.
 A book signing by the authors will follow each of the readings.
 The Visiting Writers Series is sponsored by Colby's creative writing program.

 On Thursday, March 7, at Colby College in Waterville Brie Williams will talk about how advertising fits into today's economic and social structure.
 Williams is a senior account supervisor for Arnold Worldwide in Boston.
 The event will begin at 7 p.m. in the Robins Room of Roberts Building.
 It is open to the public and free of charge.

-Eight seniors working in the studio arts at Colby College in Waterville will exhibit their work at the Colby College Museum of Art May 10-27 in the college's annual Senior Art Show.
-The students will exhibit paintings, prints, drawings and sculptures.
-An opening reception will be held Thursday, May 10, from 3 to 4:30 p.m. and the public is invited.
+Harriett Matthews, professor of art at Colby College in Waterville, will exhibit sculptures and drawings in a solo exhibition at the Colby College Museum of Art from February 24 to April 14.
+An opening reception will be held on Sunday, February 24, from 2:30 to 4:30 p.m. and the public is invited.